 - Allow the loaves to rise again until doubled, in a warm draft-free place for 60 minutes.

-- Preheat oven to 350 degrees.
+- Preheat the oven to 350-degrees Fahrenheit.

 - Bake the loaves in a preheated oven for 50 - 60 minutes, or until the loaves sound hollow when tapped.

-Until we eat again, I hope you have a delicious day!
+Until we eat again, I hope you have a delicious day!!